Christoph197/cs1302-spring-2014-hw/hw1/README.md

 <code>README.md</code> file.
 It is available on
 [GitHub](https://github.com/mepcotterell-cs1302/cs1302-spring-2014-hw/blob/master/README.md).

-You should edit the files for this assignment using a plain text editor such as <code>emacs</code>, <code>vi</code>, or similar.
+You should edit the files for this assignment directly (don't make copies of them) using a plain text editor such as <code>emacs</code>, <code>vi</code>, or similar.
 Please be sure to include your name as well as the last three digits of you 810 number within each of the files you submit.

 ## Submission Instructions